pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

   * Query syntax: It's the syntax used by [`$@~` operator][query-v2].

+  * Language model: It's the language model used when generating embeddings.
+Use with `plugins = 'language_model/knn'`.

+    * Since 4.0.5.

+  * Passage prefix: It's a prefix attached to the search target text.
+Use with `plugins = 'language_model/knn'`.

+    * Since 4.0.5.

+  * Query prefix: It's a prefix attached to the query text.
+Use with `plugins = 'language_model/knn'`.

+    * Since 4.0.5.

+  * Number of GPU layers: It's the number of GPU layers utilized by the language model.
+Use with `plugins = 'language_model/knn'`.

+    * Since 4.0.5.

 Normally, you don't need to customize them because the default values of them are suitable for most cases.
 Features to customize them are for advanced users.

 Plugin and token filter aren't used by default.